-Within the workout there is often a core intensity component (typically 30 minutes).
+Within the workout there is often a core intensity recovery. component (typically 30 minutes).
 It is the reason why you are here, so make it count.

-A warm-down will allow time for the metabolism to purge the body of waste products and to restore depleted energy resources directly to the exercised muscles.
-This revitalization occurs best with light activity rather than complete rest.
+A warm-down will allow time for the metabolism to purge the body of waste products and to

-The purpose of the warm-up and cool down is to optimize a core session that consists of either work or recovery.
-The work is done as intensity, duration or strength.
+The purpose of the warm-up and cool down is to optimize a core session that consists of either work The work is done as intensity, or recovery. duration or strength.

-The typical length of the workout is 1-2 hours with a 30 min target component.
-This is dependent upon schedules.
-You can vary the overall length of each workout, or prolong a warm-up/cool-down to keep a more consistent and manageable daily schedule.
+The typical length of the workout is 1-2 hours with upon schedules.
+You can vary the overall length of each workout, or prolong a warm-up/coolmore consistent and manageable daily schedule.